amzy55/ProgrammingPrinciplesBook/Content/chapter5/questions5.md

 - Logic errors: Errors found by the programmer looking for the causes of erroneous results.

  2. ### What kinds of errors can we ignore in student programs?
- Trivial errors that don’t interfere with learning goals, such as minor formatting issues or style warnings.
+ Trivial errors that donï¿½t interfere with learning goals, such as minor formatting issues or style warnings.

  3. ### What guarantees should every completed project offer?
  A completed project should be correct, robust (handles errors), maintainable, and well-documented.